yuepanexplorer/yuepanexplorer.github.io/_pages/about.md

   - /about.html
 ---

-Hello!
 I'm Yue Pan, a first-year astrophysics Ph.D at Princeton University.
 My research interest includes using both computational and observational astrophysics to understand physics of galaxy formation and evolution.